The 2019 Flu Season is Coming—Here's What You Need To Know

 A strong immune system reduces your chances of getting sick—and helps you get better faster if you do wind up catching something.
 Follow these guidelines to boost your flu-fighting army.

 Break a sweat most days.
 Regular exercise promotes good circulation, which helps illness-thwarting immune cells travel throughout your body to do their job.
-A well-timed workout may even boost the effectiveness of your flu shot: Researchers found that people who exercised after they got the vaccine had nearly twice as many influenza antibodies one month later.
+A well-timed workout may even boost the effectiveness of your flu shot: A 2007 study in the journal Brain, Behavior, and Immunity found that people who exercised after they got the vaccine had nearly twice as many influenza antibodies one month later.

 Eat healthy.
 The verdict is still out on whether certain nutrients, such as vitamins C and D, can boost your defenses, but docs still want you to pay attention to what you eat.
 “A healthy, well-balanced diet plays a part in keeping your immune system healthy,” says Ruth M. Brocato, MD, a family physician at Mercy Personal Physicians in Lutherville, Maryland.
-Her advice: Focus on whole foods.
+Her advice: Focus on whole foods—that means more stuff you can buy on the outer aisles of a grocery store and less packaged, processed stuff.

 Get a massage.
-One study found that a single session of Swedish massage increased adults’ levels of white blood cells.
+A small 2010 study in The Journal of Alternative and Complementary Medicine found that a single session of Swedish massage increased adults’ levels of white blood cells.
 Don’t have time (or cash) for a spa treatment?
-Do yoga, get dinner with a funny friend, or choose any other relaxing activity: Stress decreases lymphocytes, white blood cells that help fight off infections like the flu.
+Do yoga, get dinner with a funny friend, or choose any other relaxing activity: Stress decreases lymphocytes, white blood cells that help fight off infections like the flu.t.

 Go to bed already!
-Research shows that getting less than seven to eight hours of sleep impairs your body’s ability to make and circulate immune cells.
+According to a 2017 study in the journal Sleep, getting less than seven to eight hours of sleep impairs your body’s ability to make and circulate immune cells.

 Dodge germs with these smart tricks